 The constitution of the RSGA will be reviewed annually and may be amended by a two-thirds vote in a called RSGA student body meeting.
 Proposed constitutional amendments shall be made available to all students via electronic e-mail or electronic posting no less than 72 hours prior to the called Student Body meeting.
 Students who are unable to attend the meeting may send comments or concerns to the Clerk no later than 5:00pm on the day before the student body meeting, so that they may be shared with those students present.
 There is no provision to vote by proxy since potential changes to the amendments may occur on the floor.

-RICHMOND CAMPUS 3401 Brook Road Richmond, VA 23227 (804) 278-4243 www.upsem.edu
+3401 Brook Road Richmond, VA 23227 (804) 278-4243

-CHARLOTTE CAMPUS 5141 Sharon Road Charlotte, NC 28210 (980) 636-1660
+5141 Sharon Road Charlotte, NC 28210 (980) 636-1660